abubakarehsas/abubakarehsas/README.md

 - 👋 Hi, I’m @abubakarehsas
 - 👀 I’m interested in new tech solutions
-- 🌱 I’m currently learning ASP.Net MVC and Info Basic Language
+- 🌱 I’m currently learning ASP.Net MVC, Flutter and Info Basic Language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email me at abubakar@khybercoded.com